Environmental Studies Major (52-58 credit hours)

 - Principles of Microeconomics (ECON 20100)

-- Environmental Activism and Policy (EVST 38000) or Environmental Policy (EVST/ECON 33800)
+- Environmental Activism and Policy (EVST 33800)

-- Either Environmental History (HIST 24000), Environmental Philosophy (PHIL 27000), Wild and Sacred (RELG 38000), or alternative approved by EVST faculty
+- Either Environmental History (HIST 24000) or Environmental Ethics (PHIL 27000) or Wild and Sacred (RELG 38000), or alternative approved by EVST faculty

 - Two courses in Communication or Writing